AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Introduction

 \section{Introduction}

 High demands for reducing data movement bottlenecks and for solving memory capacity problems have paved the way for memory disaggregation in recent datacenters~\cite{infiniSwap, vmwareRemoteMem, vmwareMemDis}.
-Compute eXpress Link (CXL)~\cite{cxlSpec, intelCXL, demystifyingCXL} has emerged as a promising interconnection technology for efficient and high-performance disaggregated memory systems~\cite{directCXL, pond, tpp}.
-However, as the performance gap between processing units and memory grows, it becomes challenging to hide data movement from the critical path, leaving memory and fabric as major bottlenecks.
-This makes the case for adoption of emerging CXL-based computational memory, \textbf{CCM}, which incorporates a near-data processing unit in a remote memory device.
+Compute eXpress Link (CXL)~\cite{cxlSpec, intelCXL, demystifyingCXL} has emerged as a promising interconnection technology for efficient, high-performance disaggregated memory systems~\cite{directCXL, pond, tpp}.
+However, as the performance gap between processing units and memory grows, it becomes challenging to hide data movement from the critical path, leaving memory and fabric major bottlenecks.
+This makes the case for \iscaRev{adopting} emerging CXL-based computational memory, \textbf{CCM}, which incorporates a \iscaRev{processing-near-memory (PNM)} unit in a remote memory.

 One of the main approaches to integrate the emerging CCM technology in existing systems is to partially offload memory-intensive operations within the applications (\Cref{tab:back_workloadOffloading}).
-Prior works in this domain focus on \textit{which} operation to offload~\cite{m2ndp, GRUDON-tmp-SCver, udon, CMS, CXL-ANNS, neuPIMs, CLAY, PIFS-REC, BEACON, StRoM, NearPM, monde}.
-This leads to application-specific near-memory solutions which accelerate partial tasks.
+Prior works in this domain focus on \textit{which} operation to offload~\cite{m2ndp, udon, CMS, CXL-ANNS, neuPIMs, CLAY, PIFS-REC, BEACON, StRoM, NearPM, monde}\iscaRev{,~\cite{grudon}}.
+This leads to application-specific \iscaRev{PNM} solutions which accelerate partial tasks.
 Such scenarios have been well validated across a wide range of applications, given the diversity of application tasks and the different processing capabilities between the host and the CCM module.